R-Rajkumar/puppetforge/README.md

 Usage of puppetforge.modules
 ============================

-Specify puppetforge modules you want to install on your puppet master.
+Specify puppetforge modules you want to install on your puppet master in puppetforge.modules file.
-Don't worry about the dependent modules.
-Puppt Module Tool will find and download them automatically.
+Don't worry about the dependent modules, puppt module tool will find and download them automatically.

 Example 1 :